Ahmadalsofi/SOPullUpView/README.md

 1. Add `pod 'SOPullUpView'` to your Podfile.

-2. The main component of the library SOPullUpView.
-It defines an instanse of SOPullUpControl where a MainViewController, called the SOPullUpView , can be dragged up and down, hiding or revealing the content.
+2. The main part of the library SOPullUpView.
+It defines an instance of SOPullUpControl where a MainViewController, called the SOPullUpView , can be dragged up and down, hiding or revealing the content.
   As an example, defines SOPullUpControl and assign the datasource and init the view to be the PullUpViewController

      ```swift